Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 ### What SCA does

-**SCA** (Software Composition Analysis) scans the libraries and packages your project depends on.
+**SCA** (Software Composition Analysis) scans the libraries and packages your project depends on for known vulnerabilities and outdated versions.

 Typical findings include:

 - known vulnerable dependency versions
 - outdated packages with published CVEs
 - vulnerable transitive dependencies
-- sometimes license or metadata issues

 ### What DAST does